 General responsibility for the specific functioning of each of the program areas is vested in the Area Director of Studies.
 Each Area Director is appointed by the Chair for a term of one year, upon recommendation by members of the faculty in the respective area.
 The appointment is renewable for three consecutive years.

 4. GRADUATE POLICY AND ADMISSIONS COMMITTEE

 The Graduate Policy and Admissions Committee functions as the executive committee of the Faculty, recommending new policy or changes in existing policies to the Faculty, serving as the admissions and scholarships committee of the Department, and deciding on student petitions regarding such matters as extensions and incompletes.
-It is comprised of the Chair, the Associate Dean, the Area Directors of Study, and two duly elected Graduate Department of Religion Student Representatives.
+It is comprised of the Chair, the Associate Dean for Graduate Education and Research, and the Area Directors of Study.
+The Dean of the Divinity School and the Director of the Program for Theology and Practice are non-voting members of GPAC.
 The Student Representatives have voice and vote on matters of policy, including policies relating to admissions and financial aid; but they are not to be involved in decisions on individual students, including their admission and financial aid awards.